tugayac/ClusterTruck-TakeHomeProblem4/README.md

 #### ClusterTruck Kitchen Information
 This information will be retrieved from `https://api.staging.clustertruck.com/api/kitchens`, using the request header `Accept: application/vnd.api.clustertruck.com; version=2`.

+To avoid having to call the ClusterTruck Kitchen API too often, a cache will be used, with a TTL of 24 hours.
+A TTL of 24 hours is chosen because kitchens are not likely to change location, hours, etc frequently, and any new kitchens that are added will appear within 24 hours.

 #### Calculating Drive Time
 The Google Maps Directions API will be used to get the drive time from one address to the other.
 The server will need to use an API key.
 Examples of requests and responses can be found [here](https://developers.google.com/maps/documentation/directions/intro).